Reading List Scholarships

 Students from lower-income families face financial pressures at university.
 As a result many have to cut back on spending on academic textbooks - our research shows 40% have had to cut back on spending on textbooks, and when other essentials are included, 89% have had to cut back on essentials.

 By funding their textbooks in the first year we provide them with practical, financial and emotional help.
 With easier access to the textbooks they need (rather than just the ones they can afford) their studies benefit.
 Furthermore the award of the Scholarship can provide a confidence boost at the start of University, as well as a welcome boost to the CV.
+Last year 81% of our Scholarship winners said the award made a 'big difference' to their first year of study.

 To provide as many Scholarships across England as possible.